-Board of Director's Duties (1100.12)
+Board of Directors' Duties (1100.12)

-Model Content Revised Date: 6/30/2022
+Model Content Revised Date: 12/4/2025

-The Board of Directors of a Credit Union is charged with the general direction and control of the institution. [[CUname]] (Credit Union) recognizes the importance of the fiduciary duties of a director of the Credit Union and will support directors with needed support and training to meet their duties.
+The Board of Directors of a Credit Union is charged with the general direction and control of the institution. [[CUname]] (Credit Union) recognizes the importance of the fiduciary duties of a director of the Credit Union and will support directors with support and training to meet their duties.

 GENERAL DUTIES OF DIRECTORS.